 Sidi Boumediene Mosque.

-Sidi Boumediene Mosque was built back in 1339, and it´s one of the most important religious sites in Tlemcen.
+Sidi Boumediene Mosque was built back in 1339, and it´s one of the most important religious sites in the city.
 Located 16Km outside the city on the hills overlooking the city.

 The Mausoleum of Sidi Boumediene is an important pilgrimage place.
 Sidi Boumediene also was known as Choaïb Abou Madyane El Andaloussi born 1126 in Spain and died, 1197 in Tlemcen.
 Was an Algerian poet and teacher of Sufism, he´s considered to be the person that introduced Sufism to North Africa.
-He’s considered to be the heavenly protector over Tlemcen.
+He’s regarded as the heavenly protector over Tlemcen.

 Sidi Bellahsen Mosque.

-While both the Great Mosque of Tlemcen and the Sidi Boumediene is an important place of worshipping and fully operating Mosque, so does the Sidi Bellashen Mosque now serve as a Museum.
+While both the Great Mosque of Tlemcen and the Sidi Boumediene is an essential place of worshipping and fully operating Mosque, so does the Sidi Bellashen Mosque now serve as a Museum.

 Visit Beni Add Cave & El Ourit Waterfall.

-On the way back to Tlemcen from Beni Add cave are a few small waterfalls, while the waterfalls itself is nothing to brag about, so are the area around it nicely built opp with small restaurants, which makes this a good place to stop for a coffee or a small snack.
+On the way back to Tlemcen from Beni Add cave are a few small waterfalls, while the waterfalls itself is nothing to brag about, so are the area around it nicely built opp with small restaurants, which makes this an excellent place to stop for a coffee or a small snack.

 Take The Cable Car.